avanisubbiah/WMR-Screen-Resolution-Script/README.md

 ## Installation

+ - Make sure to disable virtual monitor pre-allocation (This is actually more significant than the optimizations this script provides)
  - Clone the repository to any directory on your PC
  - Download the `ChangeScreenResolution.exe` file from http://tools.taubenkorb.at/change-screen-resolution/
  - Move the `ChangeScreenResolution.exe` to the folder you cloned